cf73/humanity/content/collections/pages/donate.md

 template: donate
 title: 'Please Donate Now'
 updated_by: 46c097c5-771c-49e2-b8c6-ba6009ae7172
-updated_at: 1720375775
+updated_at: 1720375976
 intro:
   -
     type: paragraph
     content:
       -
         type: text
-        text: "We have dedicated every nuance of this site to creating comprehensive and urgent action around humanity’s major challenges.
-As THI’s more than 290 contributors and 30 partners express here in so many compelling ways, each of us must act\_ --\_ and we must do so\_"
+        text: 'We have dedicated every nuance of this site to creating comprehensive and urgent action around humanity’s major challenges.
+As The Humanity Initiative’s more than 300 contributors and 30 partners express here in so many compelling ways, '
       -
         type: text
         marks:
           -
             type: italic
-        text: now!
+        text: "each of us must act\_ --\_ and we must do so\_now!"
   -
     type: paragraph
     content: